Tom Watkins Coaching

 • They all found that feedback given to them as Objective Comment on Specific Behaviours Observed helps consideration of the speakers’ views; and that all other categories contribute to making feedback difficult to hear but easy to react to negatively or defensively.

-If you recognise some of your own tendencies in this story or if you want to take stock of your skills, take the interpersonal communication Self Appraisal.
+If you recognise some of your own tendencies in this story or if you want to take stock of your skills, engage with the interpersonal communication self-appraisal which forms a significant part of Collaborative Dialogue.
 You’ll find simple concepts and strategies that can be applied immediately and guidelines for longer-term development of constructive interpersonal practices.

-My Hear and Be Heard programme deals comprehensively with this topic and provides a practical guide to giving feedback on workplace performance: why, when, how, how much and in which order.
+My book deals comprehensively with this topic, devoting a lengthy chapter to it in view of its importance to collaborative relationships.
+It also provides a practical guide to giving feedback on workplace performance: why, when, how, how much and in which order.
 The principles and guidelines are applicable to all workplace relationships and to many elsewhere.

 Read 13 Ways to Encourage the Heart to learn how to give more positive, appreciatory feedback.